xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-08_welcome_player.md

  > Set "short" as password.
  > Click the signup button.
  <!-- SNAPSHOT status=400 -->
+ > You should be at the signup screen.
  > You should see an error message saying that "Player password should be at least six characters long".

 And at least one number.